Time Warner to spin out its magazine unit

 Morningstar analyst Michael Corty did not rule out a future deal between the two companies.
 "Clearly, Time Warner did not get the right price from Meredith.
 I don't think this 100 percent eliminates some kind of combination with Meredith in the future," he said.

 Magazines have been hit with unprecedented challenges in recent years as people turn to smart phones and tablets to read and advertisers look to other media to place dollars beside print.
-Investors have been pushing Bewkes for years to hive off Time Inc, which is considered a slow growth, mature asset.
+Investors have been pushing Time Warner Chief Executive Jeff Bewkes for years to hive off Time Inc, which is considered a slow growth, mature asset.

-In 2012, revenue at Time Inc, which has more than 100 magazine titles worldwide including its British magazine group IPC, dropped 7 percent to $3.4 billion (2.2 billion pounds) on declines in advertising and subscription sales.
-Operating income fell 25 percent in the same period to $420 million.
+In 2012, revenue at Time Inc dropped 7 percent to $3.4 billion on declines in advertising and subscription sales.
+Operating income fell 25 percent in the same period.

-By contrast, a decade ago Time Inc's revenue was $5.4 billion while operating income was $881 million.

 As the head of Time Warner Bewkes has been actively slimming down the company to just cable networks and its movie studio.
 He spun off AOL and Time Warner Cable, both of which now trade as independent, stand-alone companies.